MicroCoreNTU/IsoGAN/README.md

 ### Repository of our paper "Isotropic Multi-Scale Neuronal Reconstruction from High-Ratio Expansion Microscopy with Contrastive Unsupervised Deep Generative Models", currently under review

-Documentations and testting data are under construction.
+Documentations and testing data are under construction.

 ### USAGE
 Training of IsoGAN: